onedeadgod/apitesting/readme.md

 # Python REST API Example
-This is a simple exmaple of a Python CRUD REST API.
+This is a simple example of a Python CRUD REST API.
 I used the Flask framework, SQLite and Python 3.9.5.
 Installation and setup is outlined below.
 The API is documented afterwards.

 # Installation and Setup
 - Create an application directory and clone the repository into that directory